GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/developer_info/revision_control.md

    For more details, see
    [The Dark Side of the Force Push - Will Anderson](http://willi.am/blog/2014/08/12/the-dark-side-of-the-force-push/) and [--force considered harmful; understanding git's --force-with-lease - Atlassian Developers](https://developer.atlassian.com/blog/2015/04/force-with-lease/)
+8. Typically, at least one _other_ person must review any changes to the `master` branch and approve it via the GitLab MR interface comments.
+A _reviewer_ should check that all necessary comments are addressed.
-9. Once it has been rebased, a _reviewer_ with merge permissions can merge the MR using the GitLab "Merge" button, with the "Delete source branch" checkbox _checked_ and the "Squash commits" checkbox _not checked_.
+9. Once it has been approved, and (if necessary because of intervening merges to master) rebased, a _reviewer_ with merge permissions can merge the MR using the GitLab "Merge" button, with the "Delete source branch" checkbox _checked_ and the "Squash commits" checkbox _not checked_.
    This will introduce an _unsigned_ merge commit, but